wieslawsoltes/Xaml.Behaviors/docfx/articles/source-generators/typed-invoke-command-action.md

 > Note: The target type must be a top-level `partial` class derived from `StyledElementAction`; nested types are not supported for this generator.
 > The generated class is `public` unless the target type or any command/parameter field type requires `internal`.
+> At least one field must be annotated with `[ActionCommand]`; the generator will emit an error if none are found.

 ## Generated Code